 Ministers also emphasized the need to accelerate the mining industry’s transformation and upgrading and the pursuit of a modernized development path to improve its social, environmental and economic benefits.
 News release on the 5th Meeting of APEC Ministers Responsible for Mining in Beijing.

-In 2015 a Capacity Building Needs survey was conducted in which 10 APEC developing member economies identified their top priorities for capacity building, particularly:
+In 2015 a Capacity Building Needs survey was conducted in which government representatives from 10 APEC developing member economies identified their top priorities for capacity building, particularly:

-Environmental protection (e.g. biodiversity protection, water management, air pollution, noise and vibration control etc)
+- Environmental protection (e.g. biodiversity protection, water management, air pollution, noise and vibration control)

-The APEC Business Advisory Council (ABAC) conducted a comprehensive overview of the mining sector within APEC’s 21 economies.
+In 2014, the APEC Business Advisory Council (ABAC) conducted a comprehensive overview of the mining sector within APEC’s 21 economies.
 The study focused on the potential of hard-rock and bulk mining sector in the Asia-Pacific region, including resource endowment, production, investment and overall economic importance; identifies the socio-economic effects of mining in APEC member economies, including GDP, employment and infrastructure development, and local/regional impacts; outlines best practices for responsible and sustainable mining, both socially and environmentally, using case studies as examples; and assesses the impact of national government policy and regulations on investment in the mining sector.
-See the Executive Summary and full text of the study.

 In 2010, a workshop on "Balancing Competing Demands of Mining, Community and the Environment to Achieve Sustainable Development in the Mining Sector" was held which targeted government officials and industry representatives in developing APEC economies.
 In addition to building members' capacity with respect to mine rehabilitation and reclamation, the workshop helped members implement policies that incorporated a deeper consideration of the environmental and social implications of mining.